 Service Groups and Services can also be associated with Asset Types, Purchase Contracts and Lease/Rental Contracts.

 The Select Value in the Vendor field allows a selection of any company type where that company is not marked as a Disqualified Vendor.
-Selecting a Vendor will set the Organization field.
+Selecting a Vendor will set the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More field.

 The Order field is used by the Service Request Work Center to order the services that share the same service classification.
 It isn’t used as an order in the Ticket Templates application.